Students gambling away rent after getting 'bombarded' by betting ads

 Health promoters from the foundation would be visiting university campuses around the country during O-week.

-Director of Advocacy and Public Health Andree Froude told First Up young people were being lured in before they began their tertiary studies.
+Director of Advocacy and Public Health Andree Froude told RNZ young people were being lured in before they began their tertiary studies.

 "We've even heard of school students on a bus in uniform talking about the bets they were going to place on sports teams.
 We've heard stories of them openly gambling on their laptops when they're walking between classes at university," she said.